 As mentioned, sole proprietors can use their social security numbers, but it is best to obtain a tax ID number of your business.
 This Tax ID number will allow the IRS to identify your business.
 The best way to get a Tax ID is by applying online through the IRS website.
 Once you complete the short application process, you will get your Tax ID number immediately.
 This is a good reason why you should consider getting a Tax ID just as you are thinking about home-based business opportunities.
 Besides, you would not want your social security number floating around out there.

-You can also download the SS-4 form from the IRS website to fill it and send it via fax for review.
+You can also download the SS-4 form from the IRS website to fill it out and send it via fax for review.
 If everything is in order, the IRS will send you a fax containing a Tax ID for your business.
 Regardless of the business structure, you will need to provide the same kind of information.
 You have to provide the business name, type of business, and the address where you will be conducting your online business opportunities.

 Get a registered agent